- Day 1: Hanoi – Arrival

 Dong Hoi – Day train to Hue crossing the former DMZ (demilitarized zone)Day 6

-You have the whole morning free at your leisure.
-Breakfast is served at the hotel and check out of the hotel room at midday.
+You will have the whole morning free at your leisure.
+Breakfast will be served at the hotel and check out of the hotel room at midday.

-Your guide and driver will collect you from the hotel and transfer you to Dong Hoi Train station to catch the Reunification Express train (soft seats with Air-condition) to Hue, an Unesco World Heritage site and the former capital of Imperial Vietnam from 1802 to 1945.
-The three hour train journey will be an interesting experience because it allows you to see the scenery along the way and especially crossing the Vietnam’s former DMZ (Demilitarized Zone).
+Your guide and driver will collect you from the hotel and transfer you to Dong Hoi Train station to catch the Reunification Express train (soft seats with Air-condition) to Hue, a Unesco World Heritage site and the former capital of Imperial Vietnam from 1802 to 1945.
+The three-hour train journey will be an interesting experience because it allows you to see the scenery along the way and especially crossing Vietnam’s former DMZ (Demilitarized Zone).
 The DMZ was the former border between North and South Vietnam before the reunification.
-Historically it was a narrow band of terrain extending from the Laos border to the coast, five kilometres on either side of the Ben Hai River, roughly on the 17th parallel north of latitude.
+Historically it was a narrow band of terrain extending from the Laos border to the coast, five kilometers on either side of the Ben Hai River, roughly on the 17th parallel north of latitude.

-In the evening we arrive in Hue train station where we are picked up by the local guide and driver, then transferred to the hotel to check in.
-The rest of the evening is yours at leisure.
-Your guide will recommend a good restaurant nearby the hotel for your dinner.
+In the evening, we will arrive in Hue train station, where we will be picked up by the local guide and driver, then transferred to the hotel to check in.
+The rest of the evening will be yours at leisure.
+Your guide will recommend a good restaurant near the hotel for your dinner.